Skills Training and a Brother’s Love Transform a Struggling Student’s Life

 Lokwaar later approached the Hope Center to see if he could volunteer to train kids there how to tailor.

-The Hope Center gave him the chance alongside another teacher and today, Lokwaar, who was known as the most silent, shy boy at the Hope Center, trains 14 kids.
+The Hope Center gave him that chance, alongside another teacher.
+Today, Lokwaar, who was known as the most silent, shy boy at the Hope Center, trains 14 kids.

 “I love tailoring because I am happy when I see people dressed in clothes that I have made,” he says.
 “I also enjoy seeing other kids at the center learn to tailor and am overjoyed when I see them happy when I teach them.”